Latest News & Updates

 1844

-Ahmed Bin Ibrahim, an Arab, visited King Ssuuna Kyetutumula (1824-1856) and spoke about Islam, though his primary motives were commercial.
+An Arab known as Ahmed Bin Ibrahim, visited King Ssuuna Kyetutumula (1824-1856) , and the visitor did speak about Islam although his primary motives were commercial.

 1862

-John H. Speke became the first European explorer to visit the Ganda monarch.
+An explorer called John H. Speke was the first European to visit the Ganda monarch.

 1875